microsoft/BotBuilder-Samples/samples/python/17.multilingual-bot/README.md

 - Bring up a terminal, navigate to `botbuilder-samples\samples\python\17.multilingual-bot` folder
 - In the terminal, type `pip install -r requirements.txt`

 - To consume the Microsoft Translator Text API, first obtain a key following the instructions in the [Microsoft Translator Text API documentation](https://docs.microsoft.com/en-us/azure/cognitive-services/translator/translator-text-how-to-signup).
-Paste the key in the `SUBSCRIPTION_KEY` and `SUBSCRIPTION_REGION` settings in the `config.py` file.
+Paste the key in the `SUBSCRIPTION_KEY` settings in the `config.py` file.

 - In the terminal, type `python app.py`